jlecomte/ascom-spectral-calibrator/README.md

 * Open the Arduino IDE, and using the Boards Manager, install the `Arduino Mbed OS Nano Boards by Arduino`, which provides support for the Arduino Nano 33 BLE.
 * Finally, connect your Seeeduino board to your computer (make sure you use a USB-C cable that supports data and not just power!), open the sketch file located at `Arduino_Firmware\Arduino_Firmware.ino`, and click on the `Upload` button in the toolbar.

+**Note:** Make sure that the Arduino board is not connected to the MINI360 when you connect the Arduino to your computer because these little buck converters do not like to have a voltage applied to their output.
+They get very hot, and it smells like something is burning...

 ## Enclosure